 - Download the SCOIR mobile app in the App Store or Google Play, and enable Push Notifications to receive important alerts and messages from Ms. Cook. - Build your Profile.
 In 'My Profile,' make sure your personal details and academic overview are accurate.
 You may add your activities, achievements, and a personal bio.
 This may help you establish an approach to your college applications, remind you what sets you apart from others, and make it easier to transfer information over to your college application.
 Keep this information up to date so you can use the SCOIR resume template, if needed!
 The more information you enter into SCOIR, the better Ms. Cook is able to support you throughout the college search process. - Explore, follow, and compare colleges.
 Go to the 'College Search' tab and complete a Preference and Advanced Search.
 After you complete a search, explore colleges of interest and take advantage of the virtual tours, college wall, and college details to gain insight into each campus.
 In the winter of junior year, Ms. Cook will suggest additional colleges based on her knowledge of you, your interests, and your academic profile. - Build your list.
 To keep track of colleges that interest you, make sure to "follow" them!
-You can access your Following list at any time, and also keep track of and review Counselor and Parent college suggestions. - Learn about your top aptitudes and suggested career paths.
-Complete the YouScience games under My Profile>Career Profile (approximately two hours to complete in total, but can be broken up into segments and saved) to gain insight your natural talents to make informed decisions about your future: https://vimeo.com/408039102/1a6a47b1a4
+You can access your Following list at any time, and also keep track of and review Counselor and Parent college suggestions. - Complete a character assessment and learn about best-fit careers.
+Complete the PrinciplesYou questions under My Profile>Career Profile to gain insight your natural talents to make informed decisions about your future: https://principlesyou.com/